econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Consumers face many uncertainties: about their own income, stock returns, interest rates, health expenditures, mortality, and much more.
 Further complications arise because of liquidity constraints and other financial frictions.

-The incorporation of realistic descriptions of these complexities makes computation of the mathematically optimal solution to the consumer's astonishingly difficult.
+The incorporation of realistic descriptions of these complexities makes computation of the mathematically optimal solution to the consumer's problem is astonishingly difficult.
 It is more difficult than, say, the calculation of optimal trajectories for spacecraft, and perhaps comparable to the complexity of figuring out how to drive a car roughly as well as a human (another problem where adequate computational solutions have only recently become available).
 The remarkable advance of computational power has now finally made it possible to compute a credible answer to the question "what saving and portfolio choices are truly mathematically optimal?" in a context in which the key complexities are properly represented.